Transformed by Greece, Eurostat bares its teeth

 But everything changed for Radermacher one October afternoon three years ago, when he received an alarming letter from Athens the day before his Eurostat statistics agency was scheduled to publish data on the state of Europe’s accounts.

-The letter was to transform Eurostat from a rubber-stamp organization aggregating European statistics to a feared debt policeman with the power to search governments suspected of massaging their accounts.
+The letter was to transform Eurostat from a rubber-stamp organisation aggregating European statistics to a feared debt policeman with the power to search governments suspected of massaging their accounts.

 “We statisticians like to be invisible, we want our products to speak.
 But we were immediately in the limelight,” Radermacher, a bow-tie-wearing German who has headed Eurostat since 2008, told Reuters in an interview.